Azure/alz-terraform-accelerator/docs/wiki/Home.md

   - Environment for Plan
   - Environment for Apply
   - Variable Group for Backend
-  - Service Connection with Managed identity for Plan / Apply
+  - Service Connections with Managed identity for Plan and Apply
+  - Service Connection Approvals, Template Validation and Concurrency Control
   - Group and Members for Apply Approval
   - Agent Pool